 The CDW phase evolves from the monoclinic AFM phase.
-Since the monoclinic lattice distortion is about 0.03\% at room temperature, we thus can approximately regard the monoclinic AFM phase as a hexagonal lattice with a weak monoclinic lattice distortion as a perturbation.
-In this case, the CDW phase could be approximately driven by three $L$-point lattice instabilities of the hexagonal lattice, leading to an $2\times2\times2$ reconstruction of the AFM phase.
-Below $T_\text{CDW}$, the CDW order parameter coexists with the monoclinic lattice distortion, persisting to the lowest temperature and does not show any noticeable changes upon cooling across $T_\text{canting}$~\cite{Teng_2022FeGe}.
+Since the monoclinic lattice distortion is about 0.03\% at room temperature, we can thus approximately regard the monoclinic AFM phase as a hexagonal lattice with a weak monoclinic lattice distortion as a perturbation.
+In this case, the CDW phase could be approximately driven by three $L$-point lattice instabilities of the hexagonal lattice, leading to a $2\times2\times2$ reconstruction of the AFM phase.
+Below $T_\text{CDW}$, the CDW order parameter coexists with the monoclinic lattice distortion, persisting to the lowest temperature, and it does not show any noticeable changes upon cooling across $T_\text{canting}$~\cite{Teng_2022FeGe}.
 From Fig.~\ref{Fig3_CDW}(b), the monoclinic lattice distortion is already weakened well above $T_\text{canting}$ in the CDW phase.
-Similarly from Fig.~\ref{Fig4_T_dependence}(c), the $A_g$ mode at 160\,\cm-1 starts to be weakened and broadened below 90\,K, which is also above $T_\text{canting}$ in the CDW phase.
-The temperature dependence of the CDW order parameter and the monoclinic lattice distortion suggest that the $A_6^-$ monoclinic lattice distortion is weakened by coupling to the CDW order parameter.
-We note that the spin canting order parameter could also be coupled to the $A_6^-$ order parameter and help weaken the monoclinic lattice distortion.
+Similarly from Fig.~\ref{Fig4_T_dependence}(c), the $A_g$ mode at 160\,\cm-1 starts to weaken and broaden below 90\,K, which is also above $T_\text{canting}$ in the CDW phase.
+The temperature dependence of the CDW order parameter and the monoclinic lattice distortion suggests that the $A_6^-$ monoclinic lattice distortion is weakened by coupling to the CDW order parameter.
+We note that the spin-canting order parameter could also be coupled to the $A_6^-$ order parameter and help weaken the monoclinic lattice distortion.
 Thus, both coupling mechanisms could contribute to weakening the monoclinic lattice distortion, leading to the lattice symmetry ascending at lower temperatures.
-One possible scenario to explain the Raman data below $T_\text{canting}$ is that the lattice symmetry recovers to the hexagonal symmetry, which prohibits the splitting between the $A_g$ mode at 160\,\cm-1 and $B_g$ mode at 162\,\cm-1.
+One possible scenario to explain the Raman data below $T_\text{canting}$ is that the lattice symmetry recovers to the hexagonal symmetry, which prohibits the splitting between the $A_g$ mode at 160\,\cm-1 and the $B_g$ mode at 162\,\cm-1.
 This scenario differs from the lattice constant data from Larmor diffraction, where FeGe tends to become orthorhombic when approaching 10\,K. We note that the Raman phonon intensity in FeGe is generally 2 orders of magnitude weaker than that in the AV$_3$Sb$_5$ compound~\cite{SFWU_PhysRevB2022}.
 The weak Raman signal makes the study of Raman phonons rather challenging in FeGe.
 The origin of these sharp changes in the Raman data close to $T_\text{canting}$ is an open question and calls for future investigation.